 Designed by Kent-based company, The Fountain Workshop, the square transforms at dusk when the fountains are illuminated with multicoloured lights, creating a spectacular light show.
 If you’re an early bird, you might catch the fountains at their most dramatic, as occasionally they fill the square with clouds of rolling fog.
 Lit from below on a wintry morning it’s a sight to behold.

 Come summer, there’s no better way to spend a hot day in the city than with a visit to King’s Cross.
 And top of the list is a cool off in the fountains.

-Toilets and changing facilities can also be found on the square.
-And don’t forget to bring a towel and a change of clothes!
+Toilets and changing facilities can also be found at the Coal Drops Yard shopping area and near Waitrose.
+Don’t forget to bring a towel and a change of clothes!
 You’ll need it.
-Granary Square fountains are open daily from 07.40am – 23.30pm.
+Granary Square fountains are open daily from 7.40am – 11.30pm.